thutyecology/thutyecology.github.io/_pages/rnews.md

 --------------------------------------------------
 **July 2024**
-* Dr. Tu was awarded the 2024 Outstanding Doctoral Dissertation of Tsinghua University.
+* Dr. Tu was awarded the **2024 Outstanding Doctoral Dissertation of Tsinghua University**.

 **June 2024**
 * Our manuscript on "Quantification of losses in agriculture production in eastern Ukraine due to the Russia-Ukraine war" has been published in *Communications Earth & Environment*.